AVSystem/developer-zone/docs/academy/module2.md

 The Bootstrap Server is defined in the **LwM2M Server URI Resource:** `/0/x/0`, and **Bootstrap-Server Resource** `/0/x/1`.

-*Note: Bootstrapping is an advanced feature and won’t be covered in this course.*
+*Note: Bootstrapping is an advanced feature and won’t be covered in detail throughout this course.*

 ![Bootstrap](images/module2_bootstrap.png)